websockets/ws/doc/ws.md

   - `origin` {String} Value of the `Origin` or `Sec-WebSocket-Origin` header depending on the `protocolVersion`.
   - `maxPayload` {Number} The maximum allowed message size in bytes.
+  - `skipUTF8Validation` {Boolean} Specifies whether or not to skip UTF-8 validation for text and close messages.
+Defaults to `false`.
+Set to `true` only if the server is trusted.
   - Any other option allowed in [http.request()][] or [https.request()][].
     Options given do not have any effect if parsed from the URL given with the `address` parameter.